Through the oak forests to the Notre-Dame de Bellevue chapel

 Useful parking spaces

-There is a central car park west of the centre near the post office and on the bend in the D554 and other spaces near the school and next to the cemetery.
+There is a central car park west of the centre near the post office and on the bend in the D554 road and other spaces near the school and next to the cemetery.
 The latter is in the course of the tour.

 Hints